What is ROM memory? Types of ROM memory

 PROM (Programmable ROM)

-PROM is read-only and can be programmed (BIOS loaded) but only once.
-This chip is programmed once and the data on the chip cannot be erased.
-PROM was invented in 1956 by Wen Tsing Chow.
+PROM is a chip that can only be programmed once and is read-only.
+The data on the chip cannot be erased.
+PROM was created by Wen Tsing Chow in 1956.

 PROM